ceharvs/transplant2mongo/README.md

 The Makefile can be run using the default setup with sample data before configuring.
 Once you've verified the tests work properly with the sample data, update the Makefile to point to your own STAR files.

-Edit `Makefile` in the following locations:
+Edit the `Makefile` in the following locations:
-* ORIGINAL_UNOS_DATA (line 3): Specify the location of the data source, including the first 'Delimited Text File' folder.
+* UNOS_DATA (line 3): Specify the location of the data source, including the 'Delimited Text File' folder.
 By default, this points to synthetic sample data included in the repository.
 * CLIENT (line 10): Specify location of database client, by default this is 'localhost' and should be 'localhost' unless the database will be hosted on a remote server.
 Mongodb must be running at this location.